 The city of Puno

-Puno is the base from which to visit the lake and its islands if you do it from Peru.
-Puno is known as the folk capital of Peru and offers visitors the opportunity to explore its rich culture.
+Puno is the perfect gateway to explore the lake and its enchanting islands when visiting from Peru.
+Known as the folk capital of the country, Puno invites travelers to immerse themselves in its rich cultural heritage.

-In the city you can visit museums and art galleries, as well as participate in festivals and cultural celebrations.
-We especially recommend enjoying the panoramic views of Lake Titicaca from viewpoints such as Mirador Titicaca and taking a boat ride on the lake visiting Inca archaeological sites.
+In the city, you can discover fascinating museums and art galleries, or join in the colorful festivals and cultural celebrations.
+Be sure to take in the panoramic views of Lake Titicaca from scenic viewpoints like the Mirador Titicaca, and hop on a boat to explore Inca archaeological sites on the lake.

 We told you that Puno is the ideal base to visit the places of interest on the lake and it is also the ideal base if you want to go to Bolivia.